 Gone are the days that you feel like you’re drowning in every single shirt you try on.
 In this case, oversized shirts are your friend!
+Learning how to restyle a shirt can make all the difference.
 Simply find a shirt you like (softer fabrics have the best results) and cut a straight line across the neck so that it drapes off one shoulder.
-Then, tuck the bottom of the shirt into your pants or shorts instantly creating a draping silhouette.
+Then, tuck the bottom of the shirt into your pants or shorts, instantly creating a draping silhouette.
 You now have a completely unique article of clothing!

 Scuffed-Up Shoes and Boots

 Most thrift stores have an abundance of beat-up looking footwear that seem to be run down when in reality are in great condition.
 Leather needs to be conditioned in order to maintain its shiny healthy look.
 So while a boot may look extremely damaged all it needs is a little TLC!
 Invest in some high-quality shoe polish and boot conditioner.
 You will be surprised by the difference it makes!
 Not only will your “new” shoes look fantastic but they will also last a lot longer once properly taken care of.

 Usually the jewelry section at a local thrift store looks like something out of your grandmother’s closet.
 However, it can pay off to give that section a second chance.
 Many pieces of jewelry that at first look gaudy can be easily changed into something stylish and wearable.
 For example, a charm bracelet can be taken apart to make a number of pendant-style necklaces, each charm becoming the focus point of a different one.
 Plus buying loud jewelry can be used as statement pieces for any outfit, turning that one dollar charm into a dynamite accessory.